khu2712/Khuzaima-Portfolio-Projects/content/home/experience.md

 [[experience]]
   title = "Research"
   company_url = ""
-  date_start = "2017-01-01"
+  date_start = "2022-12-20"
-  date_end = ""
+  date_end = "2023-01-20"
-  description = """
-      rapid prototyping of Isolated
-      Bidirectional Full-Bridge DC-DC Converter Control
-      for Electric Vehicle Applications
+  description = "rapid prototyping of Isolated Bidirectional Full-Bridge DC-DC Converter Control for Electric Vehicle Applications"
-  """

 [[experience]]
   title = "Research"
   company_url = ""
-  date_start = "2017-01-01"
+  date_start = "2023-06-01"
-  date_end = ""
+  date_end = "2023-07-31"
-  description = """
-      Conducted research on Silicon (Si) and Gallium Nitride (GaN) based DC-DC Converters under the guidance of Dr. Ishtiyaq Makda at Habib University, during the summer of 2023.
-Along with, publication in INMIC 2023 conference for the work done in this program.
+  description = "Conducted research on Silicon (Si) and Gallium Nitride (GaN) based DC-DC Converters under the guidance of Dr. Ishtiyaq Makda at Habib University, during the summer of 2023.
+Along with, publication in INMIC 2023 conference for the work done in this program."
-  """
 +++